-We had net income of \$0.08 million and \$0.01 million for the three months ended March 31, 2021 and 2020, respectively.
-Our accumulated deficit was \$94.3 million and \$94.4 million at March 31, 2021 and December 31, 2020, respectively.
+We had net income of \$0.4 million and \$0.1 million for the three months ended March 31, 2022 and 2021, respectively.
+Our accumulated deficit was \$98.4 million and \$98.8 million at March 31, 2022 and December 31, 2021, respectively.

 We have focused on rapidly growing our business and believe that its future growth is dependent on many factors, including our ability to increase our customer base, expand the coverage of our solutions among our existing customers, expand our international presence and increase sales of our security solutions.
 Our future growth will primarily depend on the market acceptance for outdoor gunshot detection solutions.
-The challenges we are facing in this regard as a result of the COVID-19 pandemic are summarized in the section below entitled "Impact of COVID-19 and Social Unrest on our Business."
-Other challenges we face in this regard include our target customers not having access to adequate funding sources, the fact that contracting with government entities can be complex, expensive, and time-consuming and the fact that our typical sales cycle is often very long, difficult to estimate accurately and can be costly.
+The challenges we are facing in this regard as a result of the COVID-19 pandemic are summarized in the subsection below entitled "Impact of COVID-19 and Social Unrest on our Business."
+Other challenges we face in this regard include our target customers not having access to adequate funding sources, the fact that contracting with government entities can be complex, expensive, and time-consuming, and the fact that our typical sales cycle is often very long, difficult to estimate accurately and can be costly, and the fact that negative publicity about our company can and has caused current and potential future customers to evaluate the sales of our solutions more than in the past.
 We expect international sales cycles to be even longer than our domestic sales cycles.
-To combat these challenges, we invest in research and development, increase awareness of our solutions, invest in new sales and marketing campaigns, often in different languages for international sales, and hire additional sales representatives to drive sales in order to continue to maintain our position as a market leader.
+To combat these challenges, we invest in research and development, increase awareness of our solutions, invest in new sales and marketing campaigns, often in different languages for international sales, and hire additional sales representatives to drive sales to continue to maintain our position as a market leader.
 In addition, we believe that entering into strategic partnerships with other service providers to cities and municipalities offers another potential avenue for expansion.

-We will also focus on expanding our business by introducing new products and services to existing customers such as ShotSpotter Connect and gaining new customers for ShotSpotter Labs.
+We will also focus on expanding our business by introducing new products and services such as ShotSpotter Connect to existing customers and gaining new customers for ShotSpotter Labs.
 We believe that developing and acquiring products for law enforcement in adjacent categories is a path for additional growth given our large and growing installed base of police departments who trust ShotSpotter's products, support and way of doing business.
 The ability to cross-sell new products provides an opportunity to grow revenues per customer and lifetime value.
 Challenges we face in this area include ensuring our new products are reliable, integrated well with other ShotSpotter solutions and priced and serviced appropriately.
-In some cases, we will need to bring in new skills sets to properly develop, market, sell or service these new products depending on the categories they represent.
+In some cases, we will need to bring in new skill sets to properly develop, market, sell or service these new products depending on the categories they represent.
+Consistent with this strategy, we expanded our suite of solutions with the acquisitions of LEEDS and Forensic Logic.